ajmeyghani/neo-book/chapters/chapter1-install/1-install.md

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

 After you have Java installed, you can install Neo4j with `brew install neo4j`.
 After the installation process is finished, you can start the server with `neo4j start`.
 It will take about 5 seconds for the server to come up.
-When the server is up, you can go to your browser and navigate to `http://localhost:7474/browser/` to see the Neo4j interface.
+When the server is up, you can open your browser and navigate to `http://localhost:7474/browser/` to see the Neo4j interface.
 The default credentials to login is as follows:

 ```bash
 username: neo4j